 1. 80% or above in English 80% or above in two other core subjects The exception to this Enrichment Mathematics where 70% is the requirement.
-2. A letter of support from a parent/guardian 3.
-Completion of the appropriate application form (BLUE) (Available outside Ms. Haggett's Office), including parent/guardian letter of support.
-4. All applications due to Ms Haggett or Mr Green by 5pm, Wednesday August 2nd ( Should either office be unattended, there is a box outside Ms Haggett's office for collection of these forms) 5.
-You will be notified as to whether your acceleration application has been approved by email on August 9th .
+2. 2.
+A letter of support from a parent/guardian 3.
+Completion of the appropriate application form (BLUE) (Available outside Ms. Haggett's Office including parent/guardian letter of support.
+4. All applications due to Ms Haggett or Mr Green by 5pm, Wednesday August 1 5.
+You will be notified as to whether your acceleration application has been approved by email on August 6.
 You may only complete your subject selection online after you have received your acceptance email.